noeg18/My-Projects/README.md

 ### Next Steps

-1. Learn how to extract log probabilities for tokens
+1. Learn how to extract LLM-reported log probabilities
 2. Choose an evaluation technique

 *Watch this space!* I will be working on this project until September 2025 so prepare for this summary to develop immensely :star_struck: